songkai2020/songkai2020.github.io/README.md

 I’m currently working on medical image processing.
 The work is mainly in the Kras gene mutation prediction of rectal cancer.
 ## Paper
 1.Image synthesis in contrast MRI based on super resolution reconstruction with multi-refinement cycle-consistent generative adversarial networks.（Kun Wu, Yan Qiang, **Kai Song**）
-2.Joint DBN and Fuzzy C-Means unsupervised deep clustering for lung cancer patient stratification[J].
-Engineering Applications of Artificial Intelligence.(Zhao, Zijuan;Zhao, Juanjuan; **Song, Kai**)
+2.Joint DBN and Fuzzy C-Means unsupervised deep clustering for lung cancer patient stratification.(Zhao, Zijuan;Zhao, Juanjuan; **Song, Kai**)
 ## Demo
 You can visit [website](http://101.7.163.111:666/) to use our Kras gene mutation prediction system.(Only can be visited with IPV6 of TYUT)
 ## Record